codio/site/source/docs/teacher/classes/addstudents.html.md

 1. To view the students in your class, select the class and the **Students** tab once again.
 You will see a list of students who have successfully completed the sign-up process.
 <img alt="authtoken" src="/img/docs/manage_classes/adding_students_invite/student_list.png" class="simple"/>

-You can also add students just to your organisation. see [Adding Students](/docs/teacher/create/addstudents/)